davidakennedy/davidakennedy.com/_src/blog/2010-04-06-how-does-an-engagement-editor-engage/index.md

 - Manage the organization's flagship social media accounts, reader comments and other reader-submitted content.
 - Monitor new technology and teach staff workshops on social media and other new tools that may improve engagement.
 Help staff determine the best tools to use for different projects.
 - Hold regular workshops for readers and community organizations to encourage new and continued reader-submitted material.
-Identify the potential regular and occasional correspondents for the Web site.
+Identify the potential regular and occasional correspondents for the website.
 - Serve as the point of contact for readers and be the steward for conversations about the voiceofsandiego.org and its stories.

 And I'd also like to: